Fresh Milled Flour Bread Recipe (Perfect Sandwich Loaf!)

 Try a countertop heat source.

-This was the BIG factor that gave me consistent, beautifully-risen loaves of whole wheat bread.
+This was the BIG factor that gave me consistent, beautifully-risen loaves of whole wheat bread in the winter time.

 I had tried all my old tricks for rising my white-flour loaves: letting them rise longer on the counter; letting them rise in a slightly-warm oven; using the “proof” setting on my oven.
 Everything.